Benchmarking Usability and Performance of Multicore Languages: Results

 Results of the Wilcoxon test and of the rating function are combined in \figref{fig:ord:size} (\secref{sec:preliminaries} explains how to interpret the graph).
 The placement of a language along the x-axis reflects its rating according to the rating function.

 This confirms statistically the visual interpretation of \figref{fig:loc}.
 Chapel provides the most concise code overall, and Go the largest code size (on average about 2.1 times as large as Chapel's code).
-Cilk and TBB are in between, with Cilk tending to have smaller code sizes than TBB for the same problem.
+Cilk and TBB are in between, with Cilk tending to have smaller code sizes than TBB.